Vall0215/Vall0215/README.md

 ## 👩‍💻 About Me

-🎓 Systems Engineering Student at Universidad de la Costa
+🎓 Systems Engineering Student at **Universidad de la Costa**
 📍 Barranquilla, Colombia

-💡 Interested in Artificial Intelligence, Software Development and Technology
+💡 Interested in **Artificial Intelligence, Software Development and Technology**

-🌱 Currently learning Python, JavaScript and Algorithms
+🌱 Currently learning **Python, JavaScript and Algorithms**
 🚀 Always building new projects and improving my skills

+---

 ---